Which one would we choose?

 It can take up to 16 hours to fully charge the Prestige.

-Both have power cables hardwired into the stands.
+Both the iO9 and Prestige stands have power cables hardwired into the stands.

 The iO’s power adapter connects to a 2 pin socket found in UK bathrooms and supports 100-240v.